 The TSH cannot not accurately discern the point at which an individual patient becomes thyrotoxic.

-Consider the individual patient.
-Do they have Graves’ disease stimulating antibodies continually pushing a living thyroid gland to oversecrete both T3 and T4?
-True hyperthyroidism in Graves’ disease forces on the body a continual oversupply of both thyroid hormones, driven by continual oversecretion, and it leads to a continually elevated heart rate and continually higher body temp day and night, not fluctuating by dose.
+True thyrotoxicosis leads to a continually elevated heart rate and continually higher body temp day and night, not levels that fluctuate over 24 hours.
 (Mathur, 2018; Kalra et al, 2011 – Wayne’s index for hyperthyroidism)

 Patients can learn to read their own bodies over weeks, months, and years.
 Learn from Paul Robinson’s books.
 Learn from people who live on T3 alone — we know these fluctuations.

 Vital signs can be vital clues.
 Every thyroid patient who ingests T3 hormone should learn how to measure heart rate and body temperature and track them when making major changes in doses or fiddling with dose timing.

 Not all cardiovascular symptoms are thyrotoxicosis signs.
 When the body falls low in T3 supply, it can give you erratic surges of cortisol and adrenaline that are irregular, like throwing water on a red-hot cast iron pan — these can be signs of the body trying too hard to compensate.

 Be a mini-scientist and treat your body as an n=1 experiment.
 Plot resting heart rate on a chart or table, getting pre- and post-T3 / desiccated dose heart rate, at various times of day keeping in mind things like caffeine, exercise, ambient temperature, and meals.
 Take note of other symptoms like nervousness and mental health indices like cognition and emotions (Kalra et al, 2011).